 Mr Barton said many times Webber would have one-sided and imaginary conversations with ‘MI5’.

-Mr Barton said the pair were in woodland in Eastbourne discussing a plan to fake Miss Chapman’s death and send the photographs to Efjania when they heard police sirens.
+Mr Barton said the pair were in woodland in Eastbourne discussing a plan to fake the woman’s death and send the photographs to Efjania when they heard police sirens.

 'Am I safe?'

 He said Webber, of George Williams Mews, Portslade, panicked and said he was going to walk to Beachy Head to kill himself.
 Police – who were hunting them – found them walking along the A259 at Friston, near Eastbourne.